EditPlus-Crack-2025-Free/.github/profile/README.md

 # EditPlus Pricing & Availability:

 EditPlus is a paid software with a free trial available.
-You can download it from the official EditPlus website.
+You can download it from the official **[EditPlus website](https://editplus.com/download.html)**.

 This project provides a cracked version of EditPlus Crack, enabling users to use the premium features without purchasing a license!